 Anyone who encourages you to suck it up and be quiet just wants to make sure you will keep your mouth shut when they take advantage of you.

 Q: What sets you apart from other interview blogs?

 I am not a professional journalist and I only make a little extra money here and there as a blogger.
-There is nothing unusual about this most people with blog our in this situation.
+There is nothing unusual about this most people with blogs are in this situation.
 The difference is; I admit it.
 I don’t think I’m the next Tina Brown and I refuse to tell people that I am.
 I’m just a lonely loser with a laptop and too much time on her hands that is willing to print whatever answers my subjects give me.
 I am just as interested in interviewing a dish washer as I am a brain surgeon.

 People seem to like this I get about 200 hits a day, so I’ve gotta be doing something right.

 I like old Hollywood.
 I love old movies and the Egyptian Theater, Musso and Franks and all the old lore about Hollywood scandal.
 Old movies had actors in them who started on stage honed their craft and eventually worked in films.
 A lot of films in those days were plays first and I believe it made the stories much stronger.